 - What benchmarks can be established for excellent delivery of library and computing services?

-Results of this study are presented at conferences such as the EDUCAUSE Annual Conference.
+Members of the MISO Survey Leadership Team present results of this study at conferences such as the EDUCAUSE Annual Conference.
 In addition, study results are shared with members of the CLIR (Council on Library and Information Resources) Chief Information Officers group.

 For more information, contact the MISO Survey Team (survey at misosurvey.org).